The Animals Voice

 Imagine this: because of your donation, every issue — hundreds of pages of pictures and editorial, investigative reports and poetry, campaigns and issues — will be made available to the digital world for free. iPad, iTouch, laptop computers, and the like, will be able to easily access the magazine with the click of a mouse.
 The Animals Voice Magazine inspired a generation of activists; perhaps it will do so again.

 The Animals Voice web site debuted in 2000.
-With a small grant from a big supporter, Animals Voice founder Laura Moretti was able to teach herself web design.
+With a generous grant from Sudhir Amembal, a former publisher and Board of Directors president of The Animals Voice, Laura Moretti was able to teach herself web design.
 More than a decade ago, The Animals Voice arrived online.

 Like its magazine, The Animals Voice web site has remained true to its promise to animals: to be independent of any organization, so that it can bring its worldwide audience the news of every organization, the campaigns and action alerts of every organization, the struggles and the victories of every organization.
 The Animals Voice is beholden to no one and no thing — except animals.